-The anaerobic selector zone and internal recycle of the te-cycTM hich extracellular polymeric substances (EPS) produced by the loc forming microorganisms under stress conditions act as a zone and an internal anoxic/anaerobic zone during the aeration and cycle phase, reducing both the required reactor volume and overall cycle time when compared to traditional ASP or SBR processes.
+The anaerobic selector zone and internal recycle of the te-cyc[TM] system allows for the formation of socalled "macroflocs" in which extracellular polymeric substances (EPS) produced by the floc forming microorganisms under stress conditions act as a "glue" between the microorganisms.
+The enhanced size of these macroflocs means that each floc contains an external aerobic zone and an internal anoxic/anaerobic zone during the aeration phase of the process cycle.
+This means that both nitrification